 His Excellency President Davis,

-I have the honor to be, with high respect, your obedient servant.
+I am, with high respect, your obedient servant,

 R E Lee

 Source: The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Series 1, Vol. 19, Part 2, pp. 597-598